Measurement validation research

 Any new technology or scientific advancement must be rigorously tested using techniques that are already proven to be reliable.
 That’s why the AURA Devices R&D team subjected AURA Strap 2 to thorough testing against the gold standard for body composition measurement: the DEXA scan.

-For the complete white paper with all the results follow this link.
+For the complete white paper with all the results, please follow this link.